Master’s project

 • The possible period for the oral defense is also given by the Registrar’s Office.

-• Please complete, sign, and email it to Internship Office: [email protected]
+• Please email the below registration form, duly filled in and signed, to the Internship Office: [email protected]

 Please send your Master’s thesis report electronically (in a single email) to the following persons by the submission deadline set by the Registrar’s Office: